The history of knitting is fascinating!

-The Brother knitting machine timeline spans from 1954 to present.
+The Brother knitting machine timeline spans from 1954 to the present.

-The Raschel knitting machine past dates back to the 19th century, knitting lace in an inexpensive and quick fashion.
+The Raschel knitting machine dates back to the 19th century, knitting lace inexpensivly and quickly fashion.

 For more on the old days of the knitting machine, read this article, “A Short History Of The Knitting Machine.”